pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * *Subscription Count* - The number of subscriptions with which this destination is associated via the ``CIM_IndicationSubscription`` ``Handler`` reference.

+See :ref:`pywbemcli subscription list-destinations --help` for the help output of the command.

 .. index::
     pair: subscription commands; subscription list-filters